Essential Guide

 How long is a cédula valid?

-The cédula is valid for 10 years from the date of issue.
-After that, you'll need to renew it, which can be done in person or through a representative with power of attorney.
+Permanent residents: 10 years.
+Temporary residents: valid for the same period as your temporary residency (2 years).
+After expiry, you'll need to renew, which can be done in person or through a representative with power of attorney.

 Related Pages